 TGm editor: Please modify the following paragraph in this subclause as shown below:

 This annex provides examples showing the relationship between profile periodicity (indicated by the Full Set Rx Periodicity field in the Multiple BSSID Configuration element) and the DTIM interval (DTIM Period field in the Multiple BSSID-Index element) for a multiple BSSID set as described in 11.1.3.8.3 (Discovery of a nontransmitted BSSID profile(11ax)).
 The examples provide guidance on how an AP might organize the advertisement of nontransmitted BSSID profiles in its Beacon frames if it cannot fit all the profiles in a single Beacon frame (i.e., partial list of profiles) it is advertising.
-By having the DTIM interval for a nontransmitted BSSID a multiple of the profile periodicity, the profile for that BSSID would always appear in its DTIM beacon.
-This helps an associated non-AP STA save power as it is able to receive any updates to the profile when it wakes to receive the DTIM beacon.
+By having the DTIM interval for a nontransmitted BSSID a multiple of the profile periodicity, the profile for that BSSID would always appear in its DTIM Beacon frame.
+This helps an associated non-AP STA save power as it is able to receive any updates to the profile when it wakes to receive the DTIM Beacon frame.

 AA.2 Examples